 Grants for electric vans and other benefits

-The Plug-in Van Grant (PiVG) covers 35% of the purchase price for small vans, up to a maximum of £3,000.
-It will also pay for 35% of the purchase price for large vans, up to a maximum of £6,000.
+(Previously, the PiVG covered 35% of the purchase price for small vans, up to a maximum of £3,000.
+It also payed for 35% of the purchase price for large vans, up to a maximum of £6,000.)

 Electric vans pay no VED and reduced Van Benefit Charge for the next few years at least.
 Pure-electric LCVs are also eligible for a 100% first year allowance.